 His writings appear on a range of sites including the Swedish and Spanish Mises Institutes, The Backbencher, ProudBoy Magazine, Attack the System, and The Libertarian Enterprise.
 In 2015 he published his first book, ‘Liberty from a Beginner: Selected Essays.’
 An expanded second edition, with a new paperback version, was published in 2016.
-Keir has spoken at the Manchester Debating Union and the Traditional Britain Group annual conference and may be contacted here to comment on current affairs on behalf of the Libertarian Alliance Committee.
+Keir has spoken at various groups and conferences such as to the Manchester Debating Union, the Property & Freedom Society, and the Traditional Britain Group annual conference and may be contacted here to comment on current affairs.

 A Tory by inclination, Keir joined the Conservative Party in 2009, serving from 2011 to 2013 as Secretary to the Wigan, Bolton and Salford branch of Conservative Future.
 For much of 2013, he assisted Thomas Stringer, along with a team of other editors, in running of the short-lived but highly popular webzine, The Libertarian (the-libertarian.co.uk).
 He has life membership of the Cambridge University Conservative Association (CUCA).